SystemsApproach/private5g/intro.rst

 The mobile cellular network is part of the access network that implements the Internet’s so-called *last mile*.
 (Another common access technology is *Passive Optical Networks (PON)*, colloquially known as Fiber-to-the-Home.)
-These mobile access networks are provided by both big and small *Mobile Network Operators (MNOs)*.
+These mobile access networks have historically been provided by both big and small *Mobile Network Operators (MNOs)*.
 Global MNOs like AT&T run access networks at thousands of aggregation points of presence across a country like the US, along with a national backbone that interconnects those sites.
 Small regional and municipal MNOs might run an access network with one or two points of presence, and then connect to the rest of the Internet through some large operator’s backbone.

 .. _fig-global:
 .. figure:: figures/Slide1.png